 - Leader: Rick Taylor and/or John Yerger

-- Cost of a this workshop includes guided birding, all meals, accommodations, entrance fees, and transportation from Tucson, Arizona—$795.
+- Cost includes guided birding, all meals, accommodations, entrance fees, and transportation from Tucson—$795.

 After soaking up the avian riches of Southeastern Arizona at the Tucson Audubon Society birding festival, we’ll have four days in the high, cool White Mountains of Central Arizona.
 The White Mountains essentially comprise the southernmost extension of the Rocky Mountains, where we’ll have chances for many birds that normally require a separate trip deeper into the Interior West of the United States.
 Species that most birders can’t picture nesting in Arizona such as Osprey and Bald Eagle, Downy and American Three-toed Woodpeckers, Williamson’s and Red-naped Sapsuckers, Gray and Pinyon Jays, Clark’s Nutcracker, American Dipper, Gray Catbird, and Mountain Bluebird are all possible.
 Rounding out our northern Arizona experience, we’ll also bird the environs of the Grand Canyon.
 A well-timed visit to the Vermilion Cliffs or Marble Canyon–or both–should position us to catch lift-off for America’s largest raptor, the magnificent California Condor.
 The American Birding Association even recently announced that Condors could now be “counted” per ABA rules, and second generation Condors are again breeding on remote cliffs within this colossal de facto wilderness.
 Though some may consider Condors the climax of any Arizona trip, for others the simply awe-inspiring vistas from the South Rim of the Grand Canyon will resonate long after our return to Tucson.